nodejs/loaders/doc/design/proposal-chaining-recursive.md

 --loader cache-buster-resolver
 ```

-These would be called in the following sequence (babel-loader is called first):
+These would be called in the following sequence (cache-buster is called first):

 `cache-buster-resolver` ← `https-resolver` ← `unpkg-resolver`